mdesantis/jquery-textfade/README.md

 ## Documentation

-This library is a single file written in [Literate Coffeescript](http://coffeescript.org/#literate), so it is autodocumented.
+This library is a single file written in [Literate Coffeescript](http://coffeescript.org/#literate), so it is self-documented.
 You can read it [here](src/jquery-textfade.litcoffee).

 ## License